Hybrid Chat (Customer-Agent-Bot)

 Synchronous and Async Mediarouting

 The mediarouting engine of a contact center is typically designed to distribute full-time tasks to dedicated human agents.
-This is required for full-time media such as voice, video and screenshare.
+This is required for synchronous full-time media such as voice, video and screenshare.

 The async engine continuously predicts anticipated intensity and human work volume for every chat with machine learning, based on the type of unserved recognized intents, the type of media (SMS is slower than FB Chat).
 It then assigns multiple chats in parallel to agents, ensuring that each agent has the same work volume.
 If an agent is fully charged, it then makes a synchronous mediarouting request to the contact center to reserve the nextfull-time agent.
-Conversely, if a chat session becomes a full-time www-collaboration session, all other ongoing chats are given back to the general chat pool and distributed to other agents, and that agent is reerved for the full-time session.
+Conversely, if a chat session becomes a full-time www-collaboration session, all other ongoing chats are given back to the general chat pool and distributed to other agents, and that agent is reserved for the full-time session.
 In that way, we are also integrating WWW-Collaboration/ Screensharing solutions such as Cisco Remote Expert Mobile, Cisco Webex Teams or unblu into the chat framework.

 - If you would like a customer profile to pops up on the agent side when he takes over a chat, a CRM connector from Expertflow